 The terms "management plan", "immediate vicinity" and "smallholder's location" are defined in the Glossary.
+Guidance about possible elements of a management plan is provided in Annex B.

-Criterion 7.2 The Organization shall have and implement a management plan for the Management Unit which is fully consistent with the policies and management objectives as established according to Criterion 7.1.
+- 7.2 The Organization shall have and implement a management plan for the Management Unit which is fully consistent with the policies and management objectives as established according to Criterion 7.1.
 The management plan shall describe the natural resources that exist in the Management Unit and explain how the plan will meet the FSC certification requirements.
-The management plan shall cover forest management planning and social management planning proportionate to scale, intensity and risk of the planned activities.

-7.2.1 The smallholder's management plan identifies actions and forestry activities to be taken in the smallholder's forest to meet the objectives in the management plan.

-7.2.2 The smallholder implements the actions and forestry activities in the management plan.

-7.2.3 If collection of non-timber forest products is included within the forestry activities, the management plan describes how the specific non-timber forest products are managed and collected, based on established management practices.

-7.2.4 If hunting is included within the forestry activities, the management plan includes elements relating to species being hunted, measures for monitoring impacts to species, and a general evaluation of the ecological impacts of hunting.
+The management plan shall cover forest management planning and social management planning proportionate to scale, intensity and risk of the planned activities. - 7.2.1 The smallholder's management plan identifies actions and forestry activities to be taken in the smallholder's forest to meet the objectives in the management plan. - 7.2.2 The smallholder implements the actions and forestry activities in the management plan. - 7.2.3 If collection of non-timber forest products is included within the forestry activities, the management plan describes how the specific non-timber forest products are managed and collected, based on established management practices. - 7.2.4 If hunting is included within the forestry activities, the management plan includes elements relating to species being hunted, measures for monitoring impacts to species, and a general evaluation of the ecological impacts of hunting.

-Criterion 7.3 The management plan shall include verifiable targets by which progress towards each of the prescribed management objectives can be assessed.
+7.3 The management plan shall include verifiable targets by which progress towards each of the prescribed management objectives can be assessed.